+5 Best Forum Software/Platforms for 2026 (Free & Paid)

 – Increased demand for online community building across various sectors

-– Growing preference for cloud-based deployments
+– Growing preference for cloud-based deployments and managed hosting

-– Integration with AI-powered features for better user engagement
+– Integration with AI-powered features for better user engagement and content moderation

 – Enhanced mobile-first design approaches